doozan/DebianInstaller/README.md

 # Unlocking your Dockstar, GoFlex, or Pogoplug

+## This is mostly copy and paste from the index.htm file in the repo and changed to markdown formart.
+The credit goes to Jeff

 This guide will replace the locked [bootloader](http://forum.doozan.com/uboot/) on your device with a new version that can boot from a variety of locations, including USB drives.
 The installer will create a simple [Debian](http://debian.org) Linux installation on your external USB drive.